What is Information? What is Intelligence?

 Our research assumption is that the level of correlations and the resulting agent-environment predictability is a unique, general property of a system interacting with its environment, similar to properties such as energy or mass.
 Consequently, we attempt to demonstrate that information is the metric for measuring this level of correlations, or entanglement.
 To formalize the information metric, we then rely on concepts from communication theory.

-The activities of a system to increase its information, i.e., increase its capacity to predict and be predictable
+The activities of a system to maximize its entanglement with its environment, That is, the system strive to maximize its information, and accordingly its capacity to predict and be predictable

 The relationship between intelligence and information, or level of predictability as we define it here, is rooted in the nature of communication.